Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach: Numerical example

-Figures \ref{ObjExp1Min1}, \ref{ObjExp1Max1}, \ref{ObjExp2Min1}, \ref{ObjExp4Min1}, \ref{ObjExp7Min1} and \ref{ObjExp7Max21} compare the convergence of associated objective function values and errors in volume constraints, defined as $|G(\phi)|$ at the beginning of subsection 3.1, by the adaptive refinement and the uniform refinement respectively in Example \ref{example1}-\ref{example7}.
-Here the refinement steps for uniform refinements are appropriately selected such that the numbers of vertices on the final meshes are comparable to those by adaptive refinements.
-No significant difference in the performance of both strategies is observed in terms of the objective functions and the volume constraint in $\U$ is well preserved during the computing process by the two strategies.
-We also note that at the beginning the objective function value decreases or increases very rapidly and then fluctuates steadily.
-The same phenomenon takes place in maximizing band gaps $\lambda_2-\lambda_1$ and $\lambda_3-\lambda_2$ as specified in Example \ref{example3} (see Figures \ref{ObjExp3Max21} and \ref{ObjExp3Max32}).
-In addition, final objective function values by both refinement strategies are very close in each example.
-This is consistent with the similar optimized designs depicted in Figure \ref{fig:designCompare}.
+Figures \ref{ObjExp1to3}, \ref{Volerrors1to3}, \ref{ObjExp7Max21} and \ref{ObjExp3Max32} compare the convergence of associated objective function values and volume constraint errors, defined as $|G(\phi)|$ at the beginning of Section 3.1, by the adaptive refinement and the uniform refinement in Examples \ref{example1}-\ref{example7}.
+Here $K$ and $N$ denote total mesh levels and the number of iterations per mesh in Algorithm \ref{Alga} respectively.
+The levels of uniform mesh refinements are appropriately selected such that the numbers of vertices on the final meshes are comparable to those by adaptive refinement processes.
+Notably, no significant difference in performance of the two refinement strategies is observed in terms of the objective functions and the volume constraint in $\U$ is well preserved during the computations by both strategies.
+We also note that the objective function value initially decreases or increases very rapidly and then fluctuates steadily.
+This observation is also evident in maximizing the band gap $\lambda_3-\lambda_2$, as noted in Figure \ref{ObjExp3Max32} for Example \ref{example3}.
+In addition, the final objective function values by both refinement strategies are nearly identical in Examples \ref{example1}-\ref{example7}, consistent with the similar optimized designs depicted in Figure \ref{fig:designCompare}.